For a more structured, teaching-led approach to postgraduate study.

 - It should take one year (full-time) or two years (part-time) to complete a taught postgraduate programme;

-- Assessments will vary from discipline to discipline, and may include some independent research, group work, individual presentations, examinations and a final dissertation project;
+Assessments will vary from discipline to discipline, and may include group work, individual presentations, coursework, lab reports, examinations, and a final project dissertation;

 - Consider further study opportunities and entry requirements in your final year of undergraduate study.
 Also, look at potential funding sources and scholarships that may be available.
 See our Fees and Finance section.